Disclaimer: I do not own Doctor Who, I only own the Hatter.

 "...yeah, yeah," the Doctor nodded, glancing at the TARDIS again, "But...even if we did, I couldn't go back on someone's personal timeline...apparently".

-"Also...it would course a explosion and blow part of the Time Vortex apart," the Hatter said before she could stop herself, "I...I read about it in a book somewhere".
+"Also...it would cause an explosion and blow part of the Time Vortex apart," the Hatter said before she could stop herself, "I...I read about it in a book somewhere".

 Donna eyed them suspiciously before turning and sitting on the edge of the roof.
 The Hatter sat beside her, taking the mirror back out and a small first aid kit.
 The Doctor took his suit jacket off and draped around Donna's shoulders as he sat next to the Hatter.